 Second, find 14 minutes in your schedule to view the below video which outlines the general steps involved in: (A) defining a problem to be addressed; (B) developing a Logic Model that articulates how inputs and activities will produce outputs that will lead to short-, medium-, and long-term outcomes for a solution to the problem; and (C) extracting from that model to craft a Theory of Change for the conversion of the problem situation into a new set of changed behaviors by individuals, institutions and/or systems.

-Third, spend another hour to fill out the Logic Models and Theory of Change Worksheet (PDF) for the Project that you would like to apply this training to, by stopping and restarting the video at the time marks designated in the Worksheet.
+Third, spend another hour to fill out the [161 KB] for the Project that you would like to apply this training to, by stopping and restarting the video at the time marks designated in the Worksheet.

 Foreign Assistance Standard Indicators